hugo3m/hugo3m/README.md

 ### Hi there 👋

-My name is Hugo.
 I am a software engineer from France 🇫🇷 living in Norway 🇳🇴.

 - 🔭 I’m currently working on networking related softwares 🛜
 - 🌱 I’m currently learning about video games development and rendering engines 🎮